anitaposch/learn-bitcoin/manuscript/500-security-measures.md

 ### Loss, Theft, or Malfunctioning of Your Device

 If your device gets stolen, remember that your bitcoin are still listed on the blockchain under your private key.
-Since you set an access PIN for the wallet, the thief can not open it.
+Since you set an access PIN for the wallet, the thief cannot open it.
 However, they will still try to find a way to crack your PIN.

 You should immediately install a new wallet and import the seed that you kept safe to regain access to your funds (see "restore your wallet").
 Then, move the coins from your stolen wallet to a new Bitcoin address in your new wallet as soon as you can, repeating the same security setup procedures for the new wallet.

-If your device got corrupted, you follow the same steps, but there is no need for rushing to move the coins.
+If your device gets corrupted, you follow the same steps, but there is no need to rush to move the coins.
 Just restore the software wallet and you're done.

 [^70]: Anita Posch
 [^71]: [Source @ElectrumWallet](https://twitter.com/ElectrumWallet/status/1144678604523147265?s=20)